 A Dominican who watched the events in the east unfold described the effects of the Marine presence quite clearly: "The gavillerismo [rural unrest] increased with the occupation, or was created by it, . . . because of the increasing danger and difficulty of living in those districts. . . .
 When someone . . . was killed, his brothers joined the gavilleros, to get revenge on the Marines. . . .
-Some joined the ranks inspired by hate, fear or revenge."
+Some joined the ranks inspired by patriotism, but most of them joined the ranks inspired by hate, fear or revenge."